machdyne/einszeit/README.md

 All metadata slots are scanned to find the latest valid slot, then written to (latest\_slot + 1) % 16 on update.

+*Note: This is currently limited to 4 slots.*

 ### Key Storage

 The alice key is stored in flash at 0x000000 and the bob key is stored at 0x200000.